List of Champlain Fish Fish Species 2023 (Fishable & Not) [Updated]

 Brown bullhead catfish are bottom feeders, and have slightly subterminal mouths to enable this feeding style.
 They are an omnivorous species, feeding on algae, leeches, worms, insects, and other small fish species.

 This species of catfish can live for 6-8 years, and they spawn in the months between April and June.
 During each breeding season, the females are monogamous and stick to a single mate.
 Females build nests and lay their eggs in dark, protected locations under shallow water.
-Both males and females practice protective behaviors of the eggs, and they continue to guard the young for a few days after they hatch.
+Both males and females practice protective behaviors toward the eggs, and they continue to guard the young for a few days after they hatch.

 Northern pike are found in freshwater systems all across the Northern Hemisphere.
 They are easily distinguishable by their long, slender bodies and olive-green coloration.
 Northern pike have light colored spots on their sides, and a long, flattened snout.
 These fish have a mouth full of sharp teeth, helping them to prey on anything that moves!
 They grow to be very large, and can range in length from 18-20 inches (46 to 51 centimeters)!